brooklynrail/brooklynrail-platform/content/events/2020/09/joseph-kosuth-with-tom-mcglynn-and-charlotte-kent.md

       Whitney Museum, the Museum of Modern Art, and the Cooper-Hewitt National Design Museum of the Smithsonian.
 He is the director of Beautiful Fields, an organization dedicated to socially-engaged curatorial projects, and is also currently a visiting lecturer at Parsons/the New School.
-Tom is a contributor of the Brooklyn Rail.
+Tom is an Editor-at-Large of the Brooklyn Rail.
   - person: charlotte-kent
-    event_bio: "CHARLOTTE KENT, PhD is Assistant Professor of Visual Culture in the Department of Art and Design at Montclair State University.
+    event_bio: "Charlotte Kent, PhD is Assistant Professor of Visual Culture in the Department of Art and Design at Montclair State University.
 She received her PhD in Comparative Literature (CUNY Graduate Center), with a certificate in critical theory.
 Her dissertation focused on the narratives